vifon/ledger-web/README.md

 It can be used to process and/or clean up automated requests on card payment (left as an exercise for the user).

+In the v2 API the account name gets replaced only for accounts equal to `LEDGER_DEFAULT_TO` in `settings.py`, the other accounts are left intact.

 ## Copyright

 Copyright (C) 2019  Wojciech Siewierski